Accorata/StellarisModding/CriminalWorlds/Description.md

 Includes a bunch of new stories, new icons for new jobs/leader traits, and new artwork for the relic.

+Very few of these events are available for gestalt empires, as the flavor is much harder to create and adapt.
+The AI will also be affected by these events.

 [h2] Contact [/h2]

 Please notify me with any bug reports, suggestions, and/or questions.
 I’d love all the feedback and the easiest way to contact me is via my discord @Accorata.
 Feel free to message me privately there or ping me on either the [url=https://discord.gg/stellarisofficial]Official Stellaris Discord[/url] or the [url=https://discord.gg/phVF6NXSE5]Stellaris Modding Den[/url].